Financial Check-Up for 2022: Three Areas to Evaluate

 1. Retirement Plan and Savings

 Everyone wants to be able to retire one day, and making sure your retirement plan aligns with your retirement goals is critical.
 Job changes, income changes, and other life changes can all impact your retirement plan and your ability to save.
-Charles Claver, Senior Vice President and Private Wealth Advisor, said “A one-time retirement plan is generally not enough to fully grasp all of the financial twists and turns that people are likely to face.”
+Charles Claver, Senior Vice President and Director of the Private Wealth Advisor team for First Bank Wealth Management, said “A one-time retirement plan is generally not enough to fully grasp all of the financial twists and turns that people are likely to face.”
 Checking in with your retirement plan and meeting with your First Bank Wealth Advisor is the best way to stay on track for retirement and ensure your savings are sufficient.
 Claver mentioned, “A retirement plan needs to be updated regularly to account for developments in life, changes in the market, and for general financial health.”
 Likewise, once you are able to retire, reviewing your retirement plan while retired is just as important as reviewing it when you are preparing for retirement.
 Claver concluded with, “Retirees are well advised to meet with their financial advisor at least once a year to make sure that everything is still on track.”

 For a professional review or second opinion on your retirement plan, find a First Bank Wealth Advisor here: Meet the Team.